mohammed-kawsar/Connect-Therapy/README.md

 aws_access_key_id = INSERT KEY
 aws_secret_access_key = INSERT KEY
 ```

+Congratulations!
+If you followed these steps, you should have successfully set up your AWS S3 server with a custom access policy ***and*** should now be able to use the S3 as we intended.

 #### 3.3.3 Twilio Setup
 This is not necessary for a development / test environment